• Skip to primary navigation

 • FYI: The edible flowers in the pictures above are mere props.
 They add a little joy to the plate, but they are not included in this sleep gummy recipe.

 • As usual, consult with your doctor before trying any new supplements– even ones that are made from tea.
-You want to make sure that there are no interactions with other medicine you may be taking.
+You want to make sure that there are no interactions with other medications you may be taking.

 • If you consistently struggle with getting a good night’s sleep, consider investing in a weighted blanket.
 (It’s another non-invasive way to calm your mind without medication.)
 Good luck!